 The question remains, how come the goody-goody Frisians lack the skills to receive the credits, so badly?
 Their inability to claim success?
 Or, is it that they're simply indifferent to success and glory?
 We welcome any ideas on this typical trait.

 Note 2 – The cigarette brand Stuyvesant is founded by the company Reemtsma with the slogan ‘Der Duft der großen weiten Welt‘ (The perfume of the great wide world).
 Also this was taken from Stuyvesant from the British, namely by the British American Tobacco plc.
-Reemtsma is a family business originating from Region Ostfriesland in Germany, today located in the city of Hamburg.
+Reemtsma is a family business originating from the region of Ostfriesland, located in the city of Hamburg today

 Note 3 - From the Ultimate Hitchhiker’s Guide of Douglas Adam: